7 Ways to Create Safe Spaces in Your Online Community

 TIP #2 If you're a company creating a product or service and have created a community to glean customer information or to get ideas for new products or services, you need to say when, how, and why you might use this data.

-Organizations that try to hide their reasons for running an online community will struggle at gaining trust.
+Organizations that try to hide, or who seem to be hiding, their reasons for running an online community will struggle at gaining trust.

 Do you regularly communicate the community purpose to members?